mfkhan267/jenkins_on_azure2024/install-docker-on-linux-vm.md

-# No Non-Sense Installing Docker on an Azure Linux VM running Jenkins
+# NO non-sense Installing Docker on an Azure Linux VM running Jenkins

 # Part 2